Home « Program « Seeking Safety For Adults «

 Medium

 Seeking Safety is a present-focused, coping skills therapy to help people attain safety from trauma and/or substance abuse.
 The treatment is available as a book, providing both client handouts and clinician guidelines.
-The treatment may be conducted in group or individual format; females and males; and in various settings (e.g., outpatient, inpatient, residential, home care, schools).
-Seeking Safety consists of 25 topics that can be conducted in any order.
+The treatment may be conducted in group or individual format; with females and males; and in various settings (e.g., outpatient, inpatient, residential, home care, schools).
+Seeking Safety consists of 25 topics that can be conducted in as many sessions as time allows, and in any order.
 Examples of topics are Safety, Asking for Help, Setting Boundaries in Relationships, Healthy Relationships, Community Resources, Compassion, Creating Meaning, Discovery, Recovery Thinking, Taking Good Care of Yourself, Commitment, Coping with Triggers, Self-Nurturing, Red and Green Flags, and Life Choices.
+Seeking Safety is also rated on the CEBC in the Substance Abuse Treatment (Child & Adolescent) and Trauma Treatment - Client-Level Interventions (Child & Adolescent) topic areas, click here to go to this entry.

 Essential Components

-1. Safety as the overarching goal (helping clients attain safety in their relationships, thinking, behavior, and emotions).
+• Safety as the overarching goal (helping clients attain safety in their relationships, thinking, behavior, and emotions)

-2. Integrated treatment (working on both PTSD and substance abuse at the same time)
+• Integrated treatment (working on both trauma and substance abuse at the same time, if clients have both)

-3. A focus on ideals to counteract the loss of ideals in both PTSD and substance abuse
+• A focus on ideals to counteract the loss of ideals in both trauma and substance abuse

-4. Four content areas: cognitive, behavioral, interpersonal, and case management.
+• Four content areas: cognitive, behavioral, interpersonal, and case management

-5. Attention to clinician processes (helping clinicians work on countertransference, self-care, and other issues).
+• Attention to clinician processes (helping clinicians work on their emotional responses, self-care, and other issues)

-Seeking Safety offers 25 treatment topics, each with a clinician guide and client handouts.
-The seven interpersonal topics are:
+• 25 treatment topics, each with a clinician guide and client handouts:

 • Asking for Help